COMPANY FORMATION IN LITHUANIA

 - Reputation: Having a branch office in Lithuania can increase the credibility of the company among local clients and partners.

-- Tax incentives: Lithuania offers a number of tax incentives for foreign investors, which may be available for branches as well.
+- Tax incentives: Lithuania offers a number of tax incentives for foreign investors which may be available for branches as well.

 Steps to open a branch

-- Registration with the Registration Centre: A branch office must be registered with the Lithuanian Enterprise Registration Centre.
-The registration process includes submission of an application and relevant documents, as well as payment of the state duty.
+Registration with the Registration Centre | The branch office must be registered with the Lithuanian Enterprise Registration Centre.
+The application and relevant documents must be submitted along with the payment of the state duty for registration. |

-- Appointment of an authorised representative: A foreign company must appoint an authorised representative in Lithuania to act on behalf of the branch.
+Appointment of an authorised representative | The foreign company must appoint an authorised representative in Lithuania to act on behalf of the branch. |

-- Obtaining necessary licences and permits: Depending on the scope of the branch’s activities, additional licences and permits may be required.
+Obtaining necessary licenses and permits | Depending on the branch’s activities, additional licenses and permits may be required. |

 Taxation of the branch